UW-CTRL/AA548-spr2024/bite-size-notes/Week-3-d-Optimal Control-Jiangwen Cheng.md

 \text{sup}_{u\in U} [L_f b(x) + L_g b(x) u] \geq - \alpha (b(x)) $$

 for all $x \in D$
-Hence, we can quantify the set of all control inputs at a point $ x \in D$ that can guarantee the system's safety via CBFs.
+Hence, we can quantify the set of all control inputs at a point $x \in D$ that can guarantee the system's safety via CBFs.

 $$
 K_{cbf}(x) = \{u \in U : L_f b(x) + L_g b(x) u + \alpha (b(x)) \geq 0 \}
 $$